Gronnfrosk/Semester-Project-1/READMR.md

 This project is a website built to a fictional science museum.

 ## Description
 The website is responsive and easy to use on a variety of devices.
 The website is informative and engaging.
 Its core target audience is primary and middle school children (7-15) and families with young children.
 The museum wants a website that is informative and appealing, that will attract both middle school pupils and their parents.
+The site consist of 4 pages:
+- Home page
+- Contact page
+- About page
+- Exhibitions page

 ### The website is:
 - Consisting of only HTML and CSS
-- Consist of 4 pages
 - Following WCAG principles and DRY priciple
 - Grade(A-F): B